 Waterville is a medium-sized city located in the state of Maine.
-With a population of 16,261 people and three constituent neighborhoods, Waterville is the 15th largest community in Maine.
-Waterville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 15,959 people and four constituent neighborhoods, Waterville is the 15th largest community in Maine.

-In addition, Waterville is a college town.
-There are a lot of students in Waterville attending college, and as a result Waterville provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Waterville is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Waterville enrolled in college, Waterville has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Waterville in 2010 was $21,870, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
-This equates to an annual income of $87,480 for a family of four.
+The per capita income in Waterville in 2018 was $25,898, which is low income relative to Maine, and lower middle income relative to the rest of the US.
+This equates to an annual income of $103,592 for a family of four.
 However, Waterville contains both very wealthy and poor people as well.

 The people who call Waterville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waterville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waterville include French, English, French Canadian, and German.
+The greatest number of Waterville residents report their race to be White, followed by Asian.
+Important ancestries of people in Waterville include French, English, Irish, German, and French Canadian.

 The most common language spoken in Waterville is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Chinese.